 Not Having a Launch Plan

 The first week your app is out on the market is crucial.
 A successful launch is like a shot of adrenaline for your app.
 It can boost visibility and sales, so it’s worth taking the time to create an official launch plan as you put together your marketing strategy.
 Not sure what you need for a great app launch?
 Looking for a few tips?
-We’ve got you covered. (link to the app launch tips article)
+Check out our tips for a successful app launch.

 Not Making It Easy for your Users to Reach You